 To protect your privacy, IRCC will not share any of your personal information with your representative unless you give written consent.
 You must fill out a Use of a Representative (IMM 5476) form [PDF] to give consent.

 Types of Consultants

-Your immigration consultant can be paid or unpaid.
+Your immigration representative can be paid or unpaid.

-Examples of unpaid consultants are family members, friends, or members of a religious organization.
+Examples of unpaid representatives are family members, friends, or members of a religious organization.

-If you choose to be represented by a paid consultant in Ontario, this person must be in good standing with the:
+If you choose to be represented by a paid representative or consultant in Ontario, this person must be in good standing with the: